passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 - Create your SMTP Credentials

-You will be prompt to generate a name for the "App password", we recommand to use "Passbolt".
+You will be prompt to generate a name for the "App password", we recommend to use "Passbolt".

 Then, you will need to click on "Generate" and a random application password will be generated.